-And (Martha) went up to (Jesus) and said, "Lord, do you not care that my sister has left me to serve alone?"
+And she (Martha) went up to him (Jesus) and said, "Lord, do you not care that my sister has left me to serve alone?"

 We too can easily get our priorities wrong.
 Our lives may be busy with many things — things that may be good and that we might think necessary.
 But they should never come between us and the Lord; they should never make us so busy that we have no time for prayer, or our Bible reading and study.
 We may very well have to think how we can re-arrange our timetables in order to give Jesus and his word their proper place in our lives.

 Dear Lord, help me to put first things first and you first of all.
 Amen.